iExecBlockchainComputing/iexec-core/README.md

 ```
 ./gradlew bootRun
 ```
-In case you use gradle bootRun, please update the variables set in the application.yml.
+In case you use gradle to run the project, please update the variables set in the application.yml.

 ### With docker
 ```